 Newagegto.com is the premier Pontiac GTO Forum on the internet.

-(Not sure if that was ever really true...but what a joke now!)
+(Not sure if that was ever really true...but what a joke it is now!)

 I spent about an hour a few days ago cleaning up spam threads only to see the same spam crap back literally minutes after I was done.
 At any time there is 1 member on the site there are literally 25 plus spambots/spammers here as well.
 Its a joke.
 I'm not putting in one more second of work.
 Its a shame but the site is dead due to neglect by ownership, and that neglect has lost membership.
 Sponsors are basically wasting their money here, a shame really.
 An ignoble prolonged death for a once proud site, and truly the 1st new GTO forum.
 At least one person (you) understand what has befallen this site.
 Good luck to you.